wavemotion-dave/NINTV-DS/README.md

  * Numerous button / controller mapping options.
 Dual-Controller support (run and shoot at the same time).
  * JLP support for accelerated functions (multiply/divide), extra RAM and flash memory.
 If not auto-detected, when loading a game use the X button to load with options.
  * ECS support for ECS games including sound-enhanced games like Space Patrol.
 If not auto-detected, when loading a game use the X button to load with options.
+ * ECS keyboard and Intellivision Music Synthesizer are emulated with built-in overlays to mimic their behavior.
  * Tutorvision mode is supported which brings in the WBEXEC (REX) revised executive ROM as well as extra GRAM and main 16-bit RAM memory.
  * Extra 2K GRAM (aka half-Tutorvision mode) is supported on a per-game basis.
 Select 2K GRAM in the second page of Configuration for any game (reload game for it to take effect).